 Relax at Pretty Beach House

-Explore the coastal towns
+Explore the coastal towns and beaches

 The Central Coast's towns draw holidaymakers from Sydney with their beachside markets, art galleries and cafés, often just metres from the sand.
 The town of Avoca, just over an hour and a half drive from Sydney, is well-known for its proximity to the great family beaches of Macmasters, Copacabana and Avoca.
 The neighbouring town of Terrigal, just across the inland Avoca Lake, is a popular fishing spot also known for some great beachside dining (try the seasonal menu at Bellyfish, which sources most of its produce from along the nearby coast).
-You'll also find great food at Hardys Bay, a small but stylish enclave with a handful of great cafés (including The Fat Goose), as well as some great seaside shopping at Mooch Inside.
+You'll also find great food at Hardys Bay, a small but stylish enclave with a handful of great cafés (including The Fat Goose), as well as some great seaside shopping.